 Why All Boys

-With more than 130 years of experience in preparing boys for life, The Haverford School has a consistent vision of the best that boys can be.
+With 135 years of experience in preparing boys for life, The Haverford School has a consistent vision of the best that boys can be.

 Art shows, theater performances, and global exchange programs enable our boys to collaborate and explore alongside their "sisters."